 With this setting, you need to get the real cost stored in your custom fields/meta for the order.
 Perhaps the shipping plugin you are using can do this, or if you use a fulfillment provider like ShipStation they may be setting it on an order.

 Backup rules are designed as a catch-all in case there are no country or method rules set.
 You can use this method if you just want to apply a global shipping cost to all orders that contain shipping.
 You can choose either a fixed cost or a percentage cost:

 Next, you can set a cost for all the different transaction methods you offer your customers:

-Please note that for the enabled Payment Methods to show there needs to be a least one Order that has used that method.
-We understand that is far from ideal, but are somewhat limited in the information that we can extrapolate from WooCommerce at this time.
+Please note that for the enabled mayment methods to show there needs to be a least one Order that has used that method, as otherwise we don't know which payment methods exist.

 Manage extra costs here.

 If you have an additional cost that should be applied to all orders, you can add this here too.
 For example, maybe an order handling cost or an estimated advertising cost.